karim-ramadan/home-assistant-template/{{cookiecutter.repo_name}}/README.md

 1. Inside of your DNS provider setup up:

 - If you have a static IP address an A record pointing to your static IP
-- If you have a public IP but it is not static Set up a CNAME pointing to {{ cookiecutter.duckdns_subdomain }}
+- If you have a public IP but it is not static:
+    1. Go to https://www.duckdns.org/ create a subdomain with the same name you of {{ cookiecutter.duckdns_subdomain }}
+       if not available change it at [docker-compose.yml](duckdns%2Fdocker-compose.yml)
+    2. Copy the Token from the duckdns website
+    3. Create a .env file inside of [duckdns](duckdns) containing:
+       TOKEN=<your-duckdns-token>
+    4. Set up a CNAME pointing to {{ cookiecutter.duckdns_subdomain }}

-1. Run the `dcup` script to start all services:
+2. Run the `dcup` script to start all services:

    ```bash
    ./dcup
    ```

-1. Access the Home Assistant UI via `https://<your_domain>`.
+3. Access the Home Assistant UI via `https://<your_domain>`.
 The other services (like Mosquitto and Zigbee2MQTT) will be running in the background, allowing Home Assistant to interact with your IoT devices.

 ## Useful Commands